AI Can Translate for Hospital Patients. Should It?

 Federal law continues to require meaningful language access under Title VI of the Civil Rights Act and Section 1557 of the Affordable Care Act.
 Detailed national standards for validating AI translation quality across languages remain in development.

+Meanwhile, AI translation does not perform evenly across languages.
 Cultural nuance presents one layer of risk.
 In British Columbia, researchers developing a Punjabi Translation Framework found that some English-to-Punjabi medical materials appeared to rely on literal AI output, leading to inappropriate or stigmatizing word choices.
-Punjabi is a gendered language, and default masculine translations can misrepresent meaning, the researchers said.
+Punjabi is a gendered language, and default masculine translations can misrepresent meaning, the researchers found.

 Performance differences also appear in clinical testing.
 Research summarized in BMJ Health Care Informatics found that GPT-4 translations of pediatric discharge instructions into Spanish were often preferred over professional human translations for fluency and clarity.
+For Haitian Creole, the same review reported clinically significant error rates of 8.3% for professional human translations, compared with 23.3% for Google Translate and 33.3% for ChatGPT.

 Interpreter shortages compound the issue.
-In California, 177 certified Cantonese and 388 certified Mandarin medical interpreters serve more than 900,000 Chinese speakers with limited English proficiency, according to Think Global Health.
+In California, 177 certified Cantonese and 388 certified Mandarin medical interpreters serve more than 900,000 Chinese speakers with limited English proficiency, according to hospital data.
+Hospitals are deploying AI tools across dozens of languages while performance data exist for only a subset of them.

 As written translation expands and real-time interpretation remains under human supervision in many settings, the pace of AI adoption is outstripping the evidence base that governs how it performs across languages.
+Without clearer standards, the quality of machine-assisted care may continue to vary, not just by language, but by whatever tool a clinician happens to reach for when no interpreter is available.